 The human stomach can dissolve razor blades

 On the rare occasion that you swallow a razor blade, don’t fret.
 The human body is more capable than you think.
-Acids are ranked on a scale from 0 to 14 — the lower the pH level the stronger the acid.
+Acids are ranked on a scale from 0 to 14—the lower the pH level, the stronger the acid.
 Human stomach acid is typically 1.0 to 2.0, meaning that it has an impeccably strong pH.
 In a study, scientists found that the “thickened back of a single-edged blade” dissolved after two hours of immersion in stomach acid.
-These foods aren’t as horrid as a blade, but these are the 8 foods that GI docs avoid.

 A laser can get trapped in water